iotaledger/goshimmer/docs/concepts/layers.md

 * The message sequence number from the node which issued the message
 * Payload which might be interpreted by upper layers
 * The nonce which lets the message fulfill the PoW requirement
-* A Signature signing all of the above fields.
+* A Signature signing all the above fields.

 A message is gossiped only when it becomes solid, meaning that its past history is known to the node.
 Messages currently must become solid within a 30 seconds time period, otherwise they are discarded.